FREQUENTLY ASKED QUESTIONS

 Nexus’s innovation is to replace the mining pool with the blockchain itself on the Level 3 locks.
 Instead of miners having the authority to determine the next block by getting the winning hash, mining will become a group-wide activity.
 Miners will submit hashes to the network that lock the Level 2 proof of stake hashes, and agree by group consensus the data that will be locked.
 With no “one hash rules all,” the 3DC will be a set of hashes that will be combined into a single root hash for that block interval.

-As transactions are performed, nodes in the network start verifying them immediately.
-When they are validated, they are locked by the CPU miners and assigned a weight (L1).
-This weight and trust increases as more nodes agree that the transaction has happened.
-As more transactions arrive, the ‘heavier’ transactions require less work and the CPU miners begin on the newer transactions.
+As transactions are performed, nodes in the network will start verifying them immediately.
+When they are validated, they will be locked by the CPU miners and assigned a weight (L1).
+This weight and trust will increase as more nodes agree that the transaction has happened.
+As more transactions arrive, the ‘heavier’ transactions will require less work and the CPU miners begin on the newer transactions.